-The word “Brazil” has many connotations for me – world-known beaches, best national soccer team, 1980s telenovelas with enough twists and turns to bring the whole of USSR to a standstill.
-But the most important part of Brazil is its music - samba, bossa nova, samba reggae.
+The word “Brazil” has many connotations for me – world-known beaches, the best national soccer team, and 1980s telenovelas with enough twists and turns to bring the whole of the USSR to a standstill.
+But the most important part of Brazil is its music - samba, bossa nova, samba-reggae.
 While we didn’t visit Brazil during its world-famous Carnival, our entire two-week stay was set to the pulsating rhythm of Brazilian music.

-We started our exploration of Brazil in the iconic city of Rio de Janeiro.
+We started our exploration of Brazil in Rio de Janeiro.
 Rio has the most beautiful natural setting for any city we’ve ever seen – mountains, valleys, ocean, and endless beaches combine to make Rio uniquely beautiful.
-The best attraction in Rio is Rio itself, especially the various views of it from high points: Sugarloaf Christ Redeemer Statue, and Dois Irmãos Mountain.
+The best attraction in Rio is Rio itself, especially the various views of it from high points: Sugarloaf, Christ Redeemer Statue, and Dois Irmãos Mountain.
 We enjoyed our time on Rio’s famous Copacabana beach and I even managed to play a quick game of soccer with the locals… and got tired almost immediately, as playing in the sand is more difficult than it looks.
-Yet, the main memory I have from Rio is the music.
+Yet, the main memory I have of Rio is the music.

-Waking up the next morning, I was still laughing about my samba dancing adventures of the night before.
-The new day was bringing us an opportunity to learn about another style of music Brazil bestowed on the world - bossa nova.
-Bossa nova was developed and popularized in Brazil in the 1950s and capturing the world in the 1960s with its eternal hit “Girl from Ipanema” (“Garota de Ipanema”).
+Waking up the next morning, I was still smiling about my samba dancing adventures of the night before.
+The new day was bringing us an opportunity to learn about another style of music Brazil gave to the world - bossa nova.
+Bossa nova was developed and popularized in Brazil in the 50s and captured the world in the 60s with its hit “Girl from Ipanema” (“Garota de Ipanema”).
 Bossa nova can generally be described as a blend of samba and jazz accompanied by melancholiac lyrics.
 With its gentle and smooth sound, bossa nova somehow does not sound very Brazilian.
-After its initial success, bossa nova subsequently lost its popularity and now is often treated as elevator music.
+After its initial success, bossa nova later lost its popularity and now is often treated as elevator music.
 Yet, we couldn’t miss a chance to listen to it in Rio.
-After spending a day on Ipanema beach, a more upscale and sophisticated beach compared to the more democratic Copacabana, we went to a nearby Vinicus Bar.
-The venue, named in honor of Venicus de Moraes, an esteemed Brazilian poet who wrote the lyrics of “Girl from Ipanema,” is still the go-to venue for bossa nova.
-In fact, the club is located just across the street from where the famous song was created.
+After spending a day on Ipanema, a more upscale and sophisticated beach compared to the more democratic Copacabana, we finished the day at the nearby Vinicius Bar.
+The venue, named in honor of Vinicius de Moraes, an esteemed Brazilian poet who wrote the lyrics of “Girl from Ipanema,” is still the go-to venue for bossa nova.
+The club is located across the street from where the famous song was created.
 The place is now filled mostly with tourists who come to listen to the nostalgic sounds of bossa nova.
-Sitting in a dimply lit club in Ipanema, just a couple of blocks from Ipanema beach, it was surreal to listen to the song about a Brazilian girl from Ipanema who ignores a love-sick poet day after day.
+Sitting in a dimly lit club, just a couple of blocks from Ipanema beach, it was surreal to listen to the song about a Brazilian girl from Ipanema who ignores a love-sick poet day after day.
 It felt as if the song, in that very moment, in that place, came alive.

-Our explorations of Brazilian music continued in Salvador.
+Our explorations of Brazilian music continued in Salvador de Bahia.
 This large port city in the Northeast of Brazil is known for its Afro-Brazilian culture as a remnant of the past when slaves from Africa were brought here by the Portuguese.
-The African population left an undeniable mark on Salvador and Brazilian culture, including its music.
+The African population left a clear mark on Salvador and Brazilian culture, including its music.
 Capoeira, martial arts disguised as a dance that slaves secretly practiced on plantations, can still be experienced in Salvador.
 The distinct sound of capoeira music can be heard in the streets where locals perform capoeira demonstrations for tourists or in nearby capoeira schools where students from all over the world hone their moves.

-Salvador is also home of the world-famous music of Olodum.
-Olodum started out as an African-Brazilian percussion group, which developed a music style known as samba reggae.
-Nowadays, the world-famous Olodum, the beating heart of the yearly Brazillian Carnival, has become a social movement and a cultural phenomenon.
+Salvador is also home to the world-famous music of Olodum.
+Olodum started as an African-Brazilian percussion group, which developed a music style known as samba-reggae.
+Nowadays, Olodum, the beating heart of the yearly Brazillian Carnival, has become a social movement and a cultural phenomenon.
 Visitors to Salvador can enjoy high-quality Afro-Brazilian concerts of the Olodum school.
 For two straight nights in Salvador, we attended Olodum concerts and learned about Brazil and its Afro-Brazilian music.